5 Actionable Tips On How To Build Links

 For best results, develop a simple script that you can use to ask for a link.
 Make sure to personalize the email before you send it to your potential connection.
 Aim for a friendly tone and highlight the value of an association with their brand.

-Other outreach strategies to earn links include:
+Other outreach strategies on how to build links include:

 - Promoting your content writing on all your social media channels.
 If you aren’t already sharing blog posts through other channels, strategize about how to do so.